tinatae/Yall/README.md

 #### Future add-ons:
 * User Profiles
 * Edit reviews (though from a business ethics perspective, I'm split on this.
-If not Edit, definitely a Delete option)
+If not edit, definitely delete)
-* Photo carousel
+* Business photo carousel